Seqway/Anleitungen/README.md

 If you like my work, please consider a personal donation
 (this is an personal Donate link for me - Seqway aka Dirk, no relation to the ioBroker Project !)
 [![Donate](https://raw.githubusercontent.com/iobroker-community-adapters/ioBroker.sourceanalytix/master/admin/button.png)](http://paypal.me/Seqway)

-## What is Sentry.io and what is reported to the servers of that company?
-Sentry.io is a service for developers to get an overview about errors from their applications.
-And exactly this is implemented in this adapter.

-When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to Sentry.
-When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
-This allows Sentry to group errors and show how many unique users are affected by such an error.
-All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog